1. Basic understanding of corporate social responsibility

 Our companies comply with the laws and regulations of the countries in which they conduct their business activities.
 They ensure compliance with the principles of this Code of Conduct, especially when operating in countries with a weak state structure, and encourage their business partners to do the same.
 If national regulations contradict the contents of this Code of Conduct, or if the domestic situation makes it impossible for our companies to fully fulfil their responsibility to safeguard human rights, they should still find ways to respect the principles of internationally recognised human rights and the contents of this Code of Conduct.

 Our companies consider themselves part of the societies in which they conduct their business.
 Our business activities contribute to the well-being, promotion and sustainable development of those societies.
 Our companies consider the direct and indirect impact of their business activities on society and the environment, striving for an appropriate balance between economic, social and environmental interests.
 We accept and respect the different legal, social, cultural and social backgrounds of the countries incorporated in our value chain, and we recognise their structures, customs and traditions.
 If such aspects conflict with the principles set forth in this Code of Conduct, our companies will interact with their business partners to establish understanding and acceptance.

 Ethical business and integrity

-Fairer competition and fair advertising
+Fair competition and advertising

-Protection of trade secrets
+Protection of business secrets

 2. Respect for human rights

-3. Labour rights and conditions
+3. Labour rights and working conditions

-Freedom of association and collective bargaining
+Freedom of association and right to collective bargaining